epodol/bsclibrary/README.md

     1. Enable the Emulator UI, use any availale port, and download the emulators now.
     1. *Firebase initialization complete!*

-1. Copy your Firebase config from your dashboard's  Web Setup and paste to a new file named `.env.local`.
+1. Copy your Firebase config from your Firebase dashboard's  Web Setup and paste to a new file named `.env.local`.
 1. Start the react development server and emulators.
 ```
 > npm start